microchip-pic-avr-examples/avr16eb32-bldc-pmsm-motor-control-demo/README.md

 ### Analog Interface Layer

 The Analog Layer is responsible of monitoring some of the Motor Parameters for fault protections or for providing useful information for the user at run-time.
-AVR EB implements this layer using the Analog-to-Digital Converter (ADC) in averaging mode.
+AVR EB implements this layer using the ADC in Averaging mode.
 The analog parameters measured with the ADC are:

 - Voltage BUS - Provided at run-time and used for overvoltage and undervoltage fault triggering, if threshold values are reached
 - Temperature - Provided at run-time and used for overtemperature fault triggering, if a treshold is reached